Our mission is to provide the best possible dance instruction in a supportive and safe environment.

 There is a 24-hour email cancellation policy for all private lessons.
 Any private lesson that is cancelled less than 24 hours before the scheduled private, will be CHARGED IN FULL to your account.

-Class Make-Up and Cancellation Policy
+Session Make-Up and Cancellation Policy

-Make-up classes are not offered for studio breaks or holidays with the exception of: Labor Day, Veterans Day, Martin Luther King Day, and Memorial Day.
+Make-up sessions are not offered for studio breaks or holidays with the exception of: Labor Day, Veterans Day, Martin Luther King Day, and Memorial Day.
 The expectation is that dancer(s) will begin instruction in September and remain until June.
 Accommodations may be made for dancers that enroll after August, by prorating the tuition for the first partial month only.
 Thereafter, the tuition will remain the same.

 Kind - We are friendly, genuine, and considerate people.
 We value the feelings and hearts of others.
 True expression in dance only exists when kindness comes first and we embrace that.

 Excited - We are passionate about dance.
 We feel dance in our minds, our bodies, and our hearts.
 We go the extra mile for success